Future Schools and Holistic Education as the Practice of

 The continued evolution of humanity depends on complete development of moral consciousness or 'conscience' as the human spirit and depends on the spiritual development of human individuals and the societies which they create.
 Humane individuals create humane societies.
 We need to our collective human problems, social and political, in terms of education.
 We must trust ourselves to trust children as learners who have an instinctive responsibility to themselves and their growth through learning.
 They must be trusted with independent study, with challenges, with problems to solve and with appropriate social responsibilities.
 They will respect the understanding teacher and will respond to respect for their humanity, their intelligence and their natural sense of responsibility to themselves, to their community and to their world.
 The dysfunctional relationship with oneself and the other leads to irrational fears which translate into the fear based emotions and attitudes which prevent authentic relationship and complete cognition necessary for empathic understanding of the social reality.
 Inauthentic relationship and incomplete cognition are not only non-adaptive but can be destructive enough to lead to unbalanced behaviour and human wickedness or 'evil' .

 A question often asked by critics of holistic education: Does holistic education prepare students for today’s world?
 The individual in the modern technological society must be acquainted with an increasing amount of objective knowledge and so must be able to make responsible decisions for himself in order to survive and adapt to the demands of the society.
 Most of our individual problems and our our collective ... our human problems... result from the lack of moral intelligence which derives from over emphasis on competition involving collaboration which is immoral, unintelligent, irresponsible and therefore destructive.
 Such inadaptive competition is characteristic of the egocentric level of human consciousness and its desire to protect its own self interests.
 Egocentric and immoral or 'unethical' competitiveness cannot be the way to resolve the problems which it created in the first place.
 The way to solve our collective human problems is through competition involving collaboration which is intelligent, responsible, creative and therefore adaptive because it is moral or 'ethical'.
 Ethical competition is characteristic of the moral or ‘spiritual’ level of human consiousness and its concern for the welfare of others.
 For this reason, our survival and continued evolution depends on the choice of philosophical paradigm which underlies the education which we offer to our children.
 We need to implement an educational philosophy which is creative and therefore adaptive because it is based on the need to respect the spiritual nature of the human personality or 'human nature'... to cultivate moral intelligence of moral consciousness or ‘conscience’.
 Morality of creative intelligence is a function of the complete development of the personality based on cultivation of the person’s human potential.
 Therefore the need for subjective development must be acknowledged, respected and prioritized in the social institutions (family, school etc) which are responsible for our childrens' education.
-Children should be ree to make their learning 'personal' within an adult constructed curriculum.
+Children should be free to make their learning 'personal' within an adult constructed curriculum.
 They should be allowed to develop the learning skills and mental powers which they need for creative and therefore effective adaptation to ever-changing social conditions.
 So ‘yes’, holistic education does prepare students for today’s world.
+Of paramount importance is the role of the teacher as 'facilitator of learning'.
+As facilitator the teacher is effective if being a person of integrity with certzin attitudinal qualities or 'attributes'.

 Interactive Book: A Scientific Rationale for Holistic Education